Azure/hpcpack-template/HPCPack2019/README.md

-# Deploy an HPC Pack cluster in Azure with Microsoft HPC Pack 2019 Preview
+# Deploy an HPC Pack cluster in Azure with Microsoft HPC Pack 2019

 ## **Note:**